exonum/exonum-doc/src/contributing.md

 the behavior of code within the pull request (bugs must be preserved as is).

-Project maintainers aim for a quick turnaround on refactoring pull requests, so where possible keep them short, uncomplex and easy to verify.
+Project maintainers aim for a quick turnaround on refactoring pull requests, so where possible keep them short, non-complex and easy to verify.

 ## Decision Making Process